I love wild camping in Europe, but had yet to find a complete list of wild camping laws for every country. So, I decided to make one.

 Wild camping is legal in Armenia.
 Locals tend to be very hospitable and curious, so be prepared for some locals to come check out your tent and invite you home for coffee.
 There is plenty of wild land in remote areas – but beware of wolves and animals!
 Stray dogs can be a problem in the countryside.

 Wild camping in Austria is not legal.
 However, if you are in unprotected forest (not in a National Park or reserve), you may set up a “planned bivouac” for one night.
 So, tents are not permitted nor are bivvy sacks for more than one night.
 You can read more on the topic here.

-The country’s constitution states that all forest and farm land is publicly owned, thus you are able to wild camp legally.
-Apparently 40% of the country is covered by forest, so there should be plenty of places for wild camping!
+The country’s constitution states that all forest and farm lands are publicly owned, thus you are able to wild camp legally.
+Apparently 40% of the country is covered by forest, so there are plenty of places for wild camping!

 There isn’t much forest or nature in Belgium, so it is no surprise that wild camping is illegal.
 However, there is a “hidden route” where pole camping is allowed.
 You can find more info here.

 Wild camping is legal.
 However, there are still a lot of landmines buried in Bosnia.
 Never camp on land which has obviously not been tended in a long time.
 And obviously never camp on land surrounded by those “Beware of Mines” signs!

 I’ve read conflicted information about whether wild camping is legal or illegal in Bulgaria.
 Even if it is officially illegal, wild camping is still very tolerated.
 Speaking from experience, locals are very hospitable and I even had locals drive me to a wild camping spot in a cave and then come back later to bring me chocolate. 🙂